Data-Only-Greater/convergence/README.md

 ## Installation

-The package requires no dependencies, but is currently only available for Python 2.7.
+The package requires no dependencies and is currently available for Pythons 2.7, 3.5, 3.6, 3.7 and 3.8.

 The package can be installed by downloading the source code, and using a terminal or command prompt as follows: